qiboteam/qibosoq/README.md

 The simplest way of executing the server is:
 ```
-sudo -i python -m qibosoq
+sudo -E python -m qibosoq
 ```
 and the server can be closed with `Ctrl-C`.\
 Note that with this command the script will close as soon as the terminal where it's running it's closed.
 To run the server in detached mode you can use:

 ```
-nohup sudo -i python -m qibosoq &
+nohup sudo -E python -m qibosoq &
 ```
 And the server can be closed with `sudo kill <PID>` (PID will be saved in log).

 ### TII boards

-With TII boards the server can also be executed using the aliases `server-run` for normal mode and `server-run-bkg`for detached mode.
+With TII boards the server can also be executed using the alias `server-run-bkg`.

 Also, two additional command are added in `.bashrc`: `serverinfo` and `serverclose`.
 `serverinfo` will print the PID if the server is running, otherwise will print "No running server".
 `serverclose` will close the server, if it is running.

+All these commands require sudo privileges.

 ## Contributing